odyssomay/LispIndent/README.md

 If your language is not one of the available, use the `none` preset or manually configure LispIndent (see [Plugin options](#plugin-options) below).
-If you'd like your language to be available, please open an issue or contact [me](https://github.com/odyssomay).
+If you'd like your language to be included, please open an issue or contact [me](https://github.com/odyssomay).

 ### Plugin options